 Personal Property Tax Information

-The 2014 Personal Property Tax Bills are ready and will soon be mailed out.
-Most taxpayers will receive their bill in August.
-To see the amount of tax owned and to make payments, use the County's online payment system eXpress Tax
+To see the amount of taxes owned and to make payments - use the County's online payment system eXpress Tax

 Online Personal Property Reporting and Payment System.

 - View your personal property tax balance and payment history